salesforce/grammaticus/README.md

 * Classifier/counting word support on nouns with the `<counter/`> tag.
 * Support of Korean postpositions through endsWith tag, along with some defaults.
 * Dual number support for Arabic and Slovenian.

+1.2 Improvements
+* New Languages: Amhartic, Khmer, Samoan, Hawaiian, Kazakh, Haitian Creole
+* Support for ICU in BaseLocalizer for date and number formatting as an optional dependency.
+  Include icu4j-localespi as a dependency and call `BaseLocalizer.setLocaleFormatFixer(loc->BaseLocalizer.getICUFormatFixer())`
+* Support graal.js for javascript testing
+* Reduce logging for invalid labels